 Now is the time to get a complete view of the entire iceberg and protect your company and supply chain from what’s coming.
 E2open Global Trade Academy offers a variety of courses dedicated to all aspects of the international supply chain, including an Import/Export Auditing course.

 We are also excited to announce that the Global Trade Academy has a new online home, on the E2open website.
-Learn more about what the GTA does, the online and e-Learning courses that are offered, and maybe sign up for one of our free monthly webinars!
-You can check out the new site HERE.
+Find out what the GTA does, the online and e-Learning courses that are offered, and maybe sign up for one of our free monthly webinars!